AxisCommunications/axis-aws-kinesis-vsp/README.md

     > This step can be skipped if setting up the certificate manually according to the [AWS documentation](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-iot.html).

+    If `AWS CLI` is configured with `output = json` the script can be run as:
     ```sh
     ./generate.sh ../.env
     ```

+    If another configuration is set, `AWS_DEFAULT_OUTPUT="json"` can be added to the call instead, i.e.:
+    ```sh
+    AWS_DEFAULT_OUTPUT="json" ./generate.sh ../.env
+    ```

+    > Currently the script only supports a profile named `default` for the calls made towards AWS CLI.
+If you like it to use another profile read about [Named profiles for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) in the AWS documentation and update the script accordingly.

-3. Step back into the `x509_authentication` directory and build an image.
+3. Step back into the `x509-authentication` directory and build an image.

     - To build the image first set the following environment variables in your shell: